 Then you can use that error anywhere in the app:

 In addition to the global functions above, some wallets (connectors) have their own unique functions exposed by web3react.

 These can be very important. close(), for example, will fully clear DOM-based wallets from the DOM, which deactivate() will not.

-If you’d like to find the custom functions for a given wallet, as of this writing you will need to actually look through the code of the connector to see what’s there.
-The directory of all the connectors is here.
+If you'd like to find the custom functions for a given wallet, as of this writing you will need to actually look through the code of the connector to see what's there.
+Here is the directory of all the connectors.